mulshankar/CarND-Semantic-Segmentation/README.md

 ## Introduction

-This project was designed in collaboration with the NVIDIA Deep Learning Institute for the Udacity Self-Driving Car Nanodegree program.
 Traditional computer vision techniques like bounding box networks - YOLO and Single Shot Detectors are helpful from a classification perspective.
 Semantic segmentation goes beyond these traditional techniques and identifies information at pixel-level granularity.
 This significantly improves decision-making ability.
 Shown below is a sample image from NVIDIA of a semantic segmentation implementation for scene understanding.
 As seen, every pixel is classified into its corresponding class - road, pedestrian, cars, train etc...

 ![alt text][image1]